Marwan-Imroz-18/RAG-Chatbot-LLama-2/README.md

 ## Getting Started

-To get started with the Llama2 Medical Bot, you need to:
+To get started with the Llama2 RAG Bot, you need to:

 1. Set up your environment and install the required packages as described in the Installation section.